khalidbelhadj/interpreter/README.md

 - [x] Combinding unary operators like `[]` and `.`
 - [x] Reference semantics
   - use the `&` operator to get the reference of an expression
-  - use references as types and function semantics
+  - use references as types and function semanticsn
+- [x] Floats
-- [ ] Floats and negative numbers
+- [ ] Negative numbers
 - [ ] `not` operator
 - [ ] Fixed precision numbers like u32, i64 and so on
 - [ ] Make strings more concrete, array of chars?
 How do we represent them?
+- [ ] Tuples
 - [ ] Variants
 - [ ] Generics
 - [ ] Type inference
+- [ ] Standard library
+  - collections